Skip to content

 Academic Appeals are heard by the Committee on Academic Standing (CAS) which is comprised of four faculty members elected by the entire Marxe faculty and two student representatives as well as staff members.
 Students do not appear before the CAS.

-The Committee considers appeals twice during each fall and spring semesters and once during the summer.
+The Committee considers appeals twice during each fall and spring semester and once during the summer.

 Facebook Twitter Youtube Instagram LinkedIn